-Over the past several decades, it has become Illinois has provided ever more tools to help enforce child support obligation.
-Illinois law has significant penalties for nonpayment including:
+Over the past several decades, Illinois has provided ever more tools to help enforce child support obligations.
+Potential penalties for nonpayment of child support in Illinois include:

 - Tax refund interception